-Accumulated Outward Remittance for Investment in Mainland China as of December 31, 2021 Investment Amount Authorized by the Investment Commission, MOEA Upper Limit on the Amount of Investment Stipulated by the Investment Commission, MOEA \$470,846 (Note 3) \$498,526 (Note 3) \$1,127,836
+Accumulated Outward Remittance for Investment in Mainland China as of December 31, 2022 Investment Amount Authorized by the Investment Commission, MOEA Upper Limit on the Amount of Investment Stipulated by the Investment Commission, MOEA \$501,411 (Note 3) \$501,411 (Note 3) \$1,544,233

 - Note 1: The two methods of investing in mainland China are as follows: - a.
 Direct investments in mainland China. - b.
-Investment in mainland China through a company registered in a third region (GOOD ACTION INT'L CORP.) - Note 2: In the column of investment gain (loss) - a.
+Investment in mainland China through a company registered in a third region (GOOD ACTION INT'L CORP.)

+Note 2: In the column of investment gain (loss)

+- a.
 If the investment is still in preparation and there is no investment gain (loss), it will be specified. - b.
-The basis for recognizing investment gain (loss) is as follows: - 1) Based on financial statements audited by an international accounting firm that has a business relationship with an accounting firm in the ROC. - 2) Based on financial statements audited by the accounting firm of the parent company in Taiwan. - 3) Others. - Note 3: The amounts were translated into foreign currencies using the exchange rate on each actual transaction date, approved amounts that were not be remitted were translated based on the foreign exchange rate on the balance sheet date. - Note 4: The listed amounts were eliminated upon consolidation. - Note 5: The maximum amount of capital contribution for re-investment of MSSCORPS CO., LTD. and subsidiaries and subsidiaries in the above table is the same as that at the end of the period, and none were pledged as collateral.
+The basis for recognizing investment gain (loss) is as follows: - 1) Based on financial statements audited by an international accounting firm that has a business relationship with an accounting firm in the ROC. - 2) Based on financial statements audited by the accounting firm of the parent company in Taiwan. - 3) Others. - Note 3: The amounts were translated into foreign currencies using the exchange rate on each actual transaction date. - The listed amounts were eliminated upon consolidation.
+Note 4: - The maximum amount of capital contribution for re-investment of Msscorps Co., Ltd. and subsidiaries and subsidiaries in the above table is the same as that at the end of the period, and none were pledged as collateral.
+Note 5:

-SIGNIFICANT TRANSACTIONS WITH INVESTEE COMPANIES IN MAINLAND CHINA, EITHER DIRECTLY OR INDIRECTLY THROUGH A THIRD PARTY, AND THEIR PRICES, PAYMENT TERMS, AND UNREALIZED GAINS OR LOSSES
+SIGNIFICANT TRANSACTIONS WITH INVESTEE COMPANIES IN MAINLAND CHINA, EITHER DIRECTLY OR INDIRECTLY THROUGH A THIRD PARTY, AND THEIR PRICES, PAYMENT TERMS, AND UNREALIZED GAINS OR LOSSES FOR THE YEAR ENDED DECEMBER 31, 2022 (In Thousands of New Taiwan Dollars)

-- 1. The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period. - 2.
-The amount and percentage of sales and the balance and percentage of the related payables at the end of the period:
+1. The amount and percentage of purchases and the balance and percentage of the related payables at the end of the period.

+2. The amount and percentage of sales and the balance and percentage of the related payables at the end of the period:

-Investee Company Transaction Type Purchase/Sale Price Transaction Details Notes/Accounts (Payable) Unrealized Note Investee Company Transaction Type Amount % Filce Payment Terms Comparison with General Transactions Ending Balance % (Gain) Loss Note Service revenue - test and analysis service Service costs - test and analysis service \$ 26,589 (16,996) 2 (2) month-end closing Not significantly different Not significantly different \$ 152 - - \$ - -
+Investos Compony Transaction Trans Purchase/Sale Price Transaction Details Notes/Accounts Receivable (Payable) Unrealized Note Investee Company Transaction Type Amount % rnce Payment Terms Comparison with General Transactions Ending Balance % (Gain) Loss Note Msscorps Co., Ltd. (Nanjing) Service revenue - test and analysis service Service costs - test and analysis service \$ 28,181 (11,534) 2 (1) 60 days after the month-end closing 60 days after the month-end closing Not significantly different Not significantly different \$ 3 - \$ - - -

-- Note 1: The transactions were eliminated in the consolidated financial statements. - Note 2: The test and analysis service prices and costs to related parties were determined based on the market and agreed by both parties. - 3.
-The amount of property transactions and the amount of the resultant gains or losses:
+Note 1: The transactions were eliminated in the consolidated financial statements.

+Note 2: The test and analysis service prices and costs to related parties were determined based on the market and agreed by both parties.

+3. The amount of property transactions and the amount of the resultant gains or losses:

-Investee Company Transaction Type Disposal of Property, Plant and Equipment Transaction Details Notes/Accounts Receivable (Payable) Unrealized Note Amount % Price Payment Terms Comparison with General Transactions Ending Balance % (Gain) Loss Note MSSCORPS CO., LTD. (Nanjing) Selling of equipment \$ 21,980 100 By contract 60 days after acceptance Not significantly different \$ - 1 \$ 232 -
+Investor Company Transaction Type Disposal of Property, Plant and Equipment Transaction Details Notes/Accounts Receivable (Payable) Unrealized Note Investee Company Transaction Type Amount % Price Payment Terms Comparison with General Transactions Ending Balance % (Gain) Loss note Msscorps Co., Ltd. (Nanjing) Selling of equipment \$ 994 - By contract 60 days after acceptance Not significantly different \$ - - \$ - -